Mercer (G.I. Joe): Comics

 Mercer appeared in the Devil's Due G.I.
 Joe series.
 He leads an assault team onto Cobra Island during their second Civil War.
 Serpentor had formed a new army and had crafted an EMP gun which was disrupting electronics signals.
 Mercer leads Jinx, Sci-Fi, Hacker, Mainframe and Flash.
 The last two become separated from the rest.
 Hacker is badly injured.
 Mercer leads a retreat while the lost Joes manage to destroy the EMP generators.
 Due to Cobra interference, Mainframe and Flash do not survive.

 Mercer is later one of the Joes kept on the team after the Jugglers place General Philip Rey in charge.
 After the team is reorganized as a smaller unit under General Joseph Colton, Mercer served as a reservist.
 He was called into duty to aid other Joes in securing an abandoned Cobra bioweapons facility in Manhattan.
 While the other Joes under Beach Head storm the lab itself, Mercer battled Cobra operative Neurotoxin one-on-one.
 Mercer later returns to duty during "World War III", deploying to Iran, joining Dusty and Airtight in battling Cobra forces there.

 A second G.I.
 Joe/Transformers crossover series, set in alternate reality, has Mercer featured in the last few issues.
 He leads an attack on Cobra Island in order to shut down Cobra's alliance with the Decepticons.
 An energy transfer device malfunctions, bombarding the island.
 Mercer is incinerated in a random blast.

 Animated series

 G.I.
 Joe: The Movie

 Mercer appeared in the 1987 animated film G.I.
 Joe: The Movie by Sunbow and Marvel, as a member of Sgt.
 Slaughter's Renegades.
 He was voiced by Kristoffer Tabori.
+Mercer assists Red Dog and Taurus in helping Sgt.
+Slaughter train Lt.
+Falcon when General Hawk reassigns him to the Slaughterhouse following Lt.
+Falcon's court martial.
+At one point during the training, Mercer had to help Lt.
+Falcon with the pull-ups.